padus/tempest/readme.md

                         4) errors, warnings, info and debug (everything) -d | --daemon         run as a background daemon
   -t | --trace          relay data to the terminal standard output
-                        (if both --format and --interval are omitted the source UDP JSON will be traced instead) -s | --stop           stop relaying/tracing and exit gracefully -x | --stats          print relay statistics
+                        (if --interval is omitted the source UDP JSON will be traced instead)
+  -s | --stop           stop relaying/tracing and exit gracefully -x | --stats          print relay statistics
   -v | --version        print version information